MLK’s family link remembrance of his legacy with voting rights bill

 But two Democrats – Arizona’s Kyrsten Sinema and Arizona’s Joe Manchin – have outright refused to support any change that would weaken the de facto supermajority requirement.

-Recalling how the filibuster was central in what was a century-long campaign to prevent Black Americans from voting, Mr King said there is no difference between Ms Sinema’s and Mr Manchin’s refusal to support its elimination and the GOP senators who use it to block any attempt to roll back voting restrictions targeted at non-white Americans.
+Recalling how the filibuster was central in what was a century-long campaign to prevent black Americans from voting, Mr King said there is no difference between Ms Sinema’s and Mr Manchin’s refusal to support its elimination and the GOP senators who use it to block any attempt to roll back voting restrictions targeted at non-white Americans.

 “Every one of them has taken an immoral position against voting rights … just last month, they both supported an exception to the filibuster to raise the debt ceiling but they draw the line at protecting the rights of millions of voters?
 History will not remember them kindly,” he said, comparing them unfavourably to the “white moderate” his father called “the biggest stumbling block” to civil rights in his Letter from a Birmingham Jail.